 20. (a) Majority Election and Appointments.
 The majority leader shall be elected by the members of the majority party in the House and the deputy majority leaders shall be appointed by the majority leader and shall serve at the pleasure of the majority leader.
-The assistant majority leaders and majority whips shall be appointed by the speaker in consultation with the majority leader, and shall serve at the pleasure of the speaker.
+The assistant deputy speaker, majority caucus chairperson, deputy majority caucus chairperson, assistant majority leaders and majority whips shall be appointed by the speaker in consultation with the majority leader, and shall serve at the pleasure of the speaker.

-The chairpersons, and where appropriate, vice-chairpersons, of the standing and select committees shall be appointed by the speaker of the House and shall serve at the pleasure of the speaker, except when a chairperson is designated or appointed by the minority leader pursuant to the joint rules or the general statutes, in which case, the person so designated or appointed shall serve at the pleasure of the minority leader.
+The chairpersons, and where appropriate, vice-chairpersons, of the standing and select committees shall be appointed by the speaker of the House and shall serve at the pleasure of the speaker, except when a chairperson is designated or appointed by the minority leader pursuant to these rules or the joint rules, in which case, the person so designated or appointed shall serve at the pleasure of the minority leader.
+Notwithstanding any provision of the general statutes, during the 2007-2008 biennium (1) the chairperson of the Legislative Regulation Review Committee shall be appointed by the speaker of the House, and (2) the chairperson of the Legislative Program Review and Investigations Committee shall be appointed by the minority leader.

 (b) Minority Election and Appointments.
-The minority leader shall be elected by the members of the minority party in the House and the deputy minority leaders, the assistant minority leaders, the minority whips and the ranking members of each joint standing committee and select committee shall be appointed by the minority leader and shall serve at the pleasure of the minority leader except when a ranking member is designated or appointed by the speaker pursuant to the joint rules or the general statutes, in which case, the person so designated or appointed shall serve at the pleasure of the speaker.
+The minority leader shall be elected by the members of the minority party in the House and the deputy minority leaders, the minority caucus chairperson, the assistant minority leaders, the minority whips and the ranking members of each joint standing committee and select committee shall be appointed by the minority leader and shall serve at the pleasure of the minority leader except when a ranking member is designated or appointed by the speaker pursuant to these rules or the joint rules, in which case, the person so designated or appointed shall serve at the pleasure of the speaker.
+Notwithstanding any provision of the general statutes, during the 2007-2008 biennium (1) the ranking member of the Legislative Regulation Review Committee shall be appointed by the minority leader, and (2) the ranking member of the Legislative Program Review and Investigations Committee shall be appointed by the speaker of the House.

 (c) Number of Leaders.
-The number of members appointed to the positions of deputy speaker, deputy majority leader, majority caucus chairperson, assistant majority leader and majority whip shall not exceed thirty per cent of the total membership of the majority party in the House.
-The number of members appointed to the positions of deputy minority leader, assistant minority leader and minority whip shall not exceed thirty per cent of the total membership of the minority party in the House.
-In addition, the chairpersons of the bonding subcommittees of the joint standing committee on finance, revenue and bonding may be an assistant majority leader and the ranking members of said subcommittees may be an assistant minority leader.
+The number of members appointed to the positions of assistant deputy speaker, majority caucus chairperson, deputy majority caucus chairperson, assistant majority leader and majority whip shall not exceed thirty per cent of the total membership of the majority party in the House.
+The number of members appointed to the positions of minority caucus chairperson, assistant minority leader and minority whip shall not exceed thirty per cent of the total membership of the minority party in the House.
+Notwithstanding the provisions of this subsection, the chairpersons of the bonding subcommittees of the joint standing committee on finance, revenue and bonding may be assistant majority leaders and the ranking members of said subcommittees may be assistant minority leaders.